 5. Close running background software

-- Right-click the Windows taskbar and select Task Manager to open the window below.
+- Right-click the Windows taskbar and select Task Manager.

 - Click the Processes tab that displays both open applications and background processes.

 - Select third-party software background processes that might be hogging bandwidth, and then press the End task button to close them.

 Background software can generate lag and slow down games.
 Firstly, all software hogs at least a little RAM and system resources, which generally slows down games.

 Secondly, some programs will also hog bandwidth, which can generate lag for streaming media and Flash games.
 As such, you should have just the Firefox window open on your taskbar for the Flash games.